cely-tools/docs/docs/api/protocols.md

 In the case you need more control of how user information is stored, you can set the `.storage` Cely option in [`Cely.setup(...)`](../#setup) to an object that conforms to `CelyStorageProtocol`.

-TODO: PUT A DIAGRAM OF HOW CELY STORAGE IS ARCHITECTED NOW

 ```swift
 /// Protocol a storage class must abide by in order for Cely to use it